acp29/eventer/README.md

 - Add the eventer folder with all subdirectories to the MATLAB path
 - Start 'appdesigner', open the eventerapp.mlapp file and then click RUN

-### The pre-print for this software is in preparation.
-In the mean time please cite:
+### Please cite:

+- Winchester, G., Steele, O.G., Liu, S., Maia Chagas, A., Aziz, W. and Penn,A.C.
+(2024) Reproducible supervised learning-assisted classification of spontaneous synaptic waveforms with Eventer. *Front.
+Neuroinform.* Volume 18. https://doi.org/10.3389/fninf.2024.1427642
-Winchester, G., Liu, S., Steele, O.G., Aziz, W. and Penn, A.C.
-(2020) *Eventer: Software for the detection of spontaneous synaptic events measured by electrophysiology or imaging.* http://doi.org/10.5281/zenodo.3991677
+- Winchester, G., Liu, S., Steele, O.G., Aziz, W. and Penn, A.C.
+(2020) Eventer: Software for the detection of spontaneous synaptic events measured by electrophysiology or imaging. *Zenodo*, http://doi.org/10.5281/zenodo.3991677

 ### Eventer acknowledges code included or modified from: